7. Steps to Migrate Data From Dropbox to Google Shared Drives

 Step 5: Authorize Google Shared Drive

-Enter your Google Shared Drive admin login credentials in the popup and click on the Next button.
+Enter your Google Shared Drives admin login credentials in the popup and click on the Next button.

-Step 6: All CloudFuze to Access Your Account
+Step 6: Allow CloudFuze to Access Your Account

 Click on the Allow button to finish adding the Shared Drive account to CloudFuze.
-Please keep in mind that CloudFuze uses OAuth protocol to access your account via API calls.
+CloudFuze uses OAuth protocol to access your account via API calls.
 No human will be able to access your data during the process of copying Dropbox to Google Shared Drives.

 Step 7: Verify Cloud Addition Process

-Quickly, click on the Clouds icon in the left menu bar.
-Once clicked, now go to the Manage Clouds tab.
-There, you should be able to see both Dropbox and Shared Drive being added here.
+Quickly click on the Clouds icon in the left menu bar.
+Next, go to the Manage Clouds tab.
+You should be able to see both Dropbox and Shared Drives accounts there.

 Step 8: Click on the Team Migration Icon

-To start the migration, click on the Team Migration icon to copy files from Dropbox to Google Shared Drives.
-Note that you need to configure a few settings before the actual migration begins.
+Click on the Team Migration icon to copy files from Dropbox to Google Shared Drives.
+Note that you must configure a few settings before the migration begins.

 Step 9: Select Source and Destination Cloud Accounts

-Select Dropbox as the source cloud and Google Shared Drive as the destination.
-You need to be cautious while choosing source and cloud to ensure you are transferring files from Dropbox to Shared Drive and not the other way around.
+Select Dropbox as the source cloud and Google Shared Drives as the destination.
+You need to be cautious while choosing the source and destination clouds to ensure you transfer files from Dropbox to Google Shared Drives and not the other way around.

 Step 10: Upload User Mapping CSV File

 You need to create a CSV file with a specific format to match users in the source and destination clouds.
-Much of this work is guided or taken by the CloudFuze support team.
+Much of this work is guided and carried out by the CloudFuze migration team.

 Step 11: Creating the CSV File